Embroidery vs. Cross Stitch – What’s the Difference?

 Techniques and Appearance

 Surface embroidery can appear to be more dimensional and textured than cross stitch.
-For example, stitches like the herringbone stitch, cast-on stitch, and pinwheel rose are more 3-dimensional.
-Each stitch has a unique look to it.
-Many can resemble flowers and leaves and some have a rope or chain-like appearance.
+For example, stitches like the herringbone stitch, cast-on stitch, and pinwheel rose are more three-dimensional.

 Everything You Need To Learn Embroidery In One Place